 Have you been circling the idea of adopting an employee stock purchase plan (ESPP)?
 While there’s more that needs to happen to get you from the initial consideration through to plan execution (board approval, for example), gathering as much information in the initial stages can only benefit you in the long run.

 So, why an ESPP?
 This specific plan type has been gaining popularity over the last few years.
-In Deloitte’s 2018 Employee Stock Purchase Plan survey, over three quarters of respondents said their company offers an ESPP to their employees.
+In Deloitte’s 2020 Employee Stock Purchase Plan survey, over half of respondents said their company offers an ESPP to their employees, with financial/insurance (63%) and computer related industries (69%) leading the way – and an additional 21% were considering implementing a plan.
 But before we exploring the why, let’s look at the what.

 What is an ESPP?